Pence, Giuliani will not cooperate in US House impeachment inquiry

 "This appears to be an unconstitutional, baseless, and illegitimate 'impeachment inquiry,'" Sale wrote, echoing language the White House used last week.

-Pence's lawyer, Matthew E. Morgan, also cited the White House's response, saying the House had not voted to authorise the inquiry.
+Pence's lawyer, Matthew E. Morgan, also cited the White House's response, saying the House had not voted to authorize the inquiry.

 House Speaker Nancy Pelosi said no vote is necessary.